ChengyuSong/ChengyuSong.github.io/_posts/2020-11-17-kirenenko.markdown

 [Kirenenko](https://github.com/ChengyuSong/Kirenenko).

 Since the implementation is quite simple
-(a small modification over the ,
-I didn't thought it would be worth writing a paper for it.
+(a small modification over the data-flow sanitizer from LLVM), I didn't thought it would be worth writing a paper for it.
-So I just open-soured the code as and hope people would build more interesting tools based on it.
+So I just open-soured the code and hope people would build more interesting tools based on it.

 ### Problem Formulation